-- A. THE WALK: - 1.
-Poor Walk: This horse may have an uneven pace that lacks a four beat cadence or have a stop and start or robotic appearance that resembles a march.
+A. THE WALK:

+- Poor Walk: This horse may have an uneven pace that lacks a four beat cadence or have a stop and start or robotic appearance that resembles a march.
 He may appear nervous and on the muscle or intimidated and fearful of going forward.
-He may anticipate or try to jog or break or he may appear dull, bored and listless dragging his legs and losing rhythm and flow. - 2.
-Average Walk: The horse will walk with a four-beat gait, a balanced top line and a relaxed appearance.
+He may anticipate or try to jog or break or he may appear dull, bored and listless dragging his legs and losing rhythm and flow. - Average Walk: The horse will walk with a four-beat gait, a balanced top line and a relaxed appearance.
 He may slow down some but still maintains forward motion.
 He keeps his body straight and has cadence and rhythm.
 All of this done correctly and with manners is average. - 3.
 Good Walk: This horse has a four beat, a balanced and comfortable top line, relaxed demeanor and appears bright and attentive.
 He maintains rhythm, flow and cadence and travels straight with light contact from the reins.
 He reaches from his shoulder and tracks up from behind with his reaching legs staying close to the ground.
-His feet enter the ground softly and maintain the same pace coming out of the ground as he has going into it. - B. THE TROT: - Extremely Poor Trot: This is a horse that cannot seem to do a twobeat gait and appears very uncomfortable in his attempt to accomplish it.
-He does not have any flow or balance in his motion and appears uncomfortable to ride.
-He may be weak and sloppy in his hocks causing a loss of forward motion or use his hocks loosely or too far back causing a loss of cadence and rhythm.
-This also could be a horse that is misbehaving and is unwilling to perform the gait properly and therefore is not exhibiting acceptable motion.
+His feet enter the ground softly and maintain the same pace coming out of the ground as he has going into it.